amitkaps/mlops/docs/introduction-concepts.md

 ## Approaches in Building ML Platforms

-The more traditional approach is to have the data scientists build a POC and hand over to Data Engineer and ML Engineer to productionize their work.
+The more traditional approach is to have the data scientists build a POC and hand it over to Data Engineers and ML Engineers to productionize their work.

 ```
 ----------------------